econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ![](assets/toxic2.png)

 The issue with toxic change is that on-chain, it is still linked with the tx0 it came from.
 This means that it is also linked to all the previous transaction history of all the inputs to that tx0.
 So if an external observer was tracking the movement of bitcoin belonging to a known entity, then they would know that this toxic change output belongs to that entity.
-Therefore, using on-chain heuristics, the external observer could reasonably concluded that any bitcoin combined with the toxic change in a future transaction also belongs to the known entity.
+Therefore, using on-chain heuristics, the external observer could reasonably assume that any bitcoin combined with the toxic change in a future transaction also belongs to the known entity.

-Using that logic, combining a toxic change UTXO with a post-mix UTXO would undo the anonymity benefits gained in Whirlpool.
+Using that logic, combining a toxic change UTXO with a Post-Mix UTXO would undo the anonymity benefits gained in Whirlpool.
 However, because of the wallet structure, you would really need to go out of your way and do something weird to commingle a toxic change UTXO and a Whirlpool output.

-The "Waterfall Technique" is where you start with the largest pool size you can given the available UTXOs in your deposit wallet.
+The "Waterfall Technique" is where you start with the largest pool size you can given your available UTXOs in the Deposit wallet.
 Then you take that toxic change output and use it alone in the next largest pool size you can, then repeat this process until you are left with the smallest possible toxic change amount.

 Another technique that is currently in development with Samourai Wallet is doing an Atomic Swap with Monero.
 This would require you to have a separate Monero wallet like [Monerujo](https://www.monerujo.io/) because monero will not be implemented in Samourai Wallet.
 But basically you could construct the Bitcoin transaction that trustlessly swaps your bitcoin with a peer for their Monero to your Monero wallet and your toxic change goes to their Bitcoin wallet.
 Then at a later time you could swap back for bitcoin or you could spend that Monero, the options are wide open for you.